 Within Israel there was some disagreement as to how much of the new territories they should yield and whether areas like Jordan's west bank should be annexed directly or made into an autonomous Arab state controlled by Israel.
 The latter suggestion was supported by those Israelis who feared that outright annexation of this area with hundreds of thousands of Arabs would greatly alter the country's Jewish character.
 They pointed out that Israel could claim that, by setting up such a separate Arab political unit, she was fulfilling for the first time the terms of the 1947 UN partition resolution.
 In this way, Israel could more readily justify her refusal to return the west bank and Gaza Strip.
-When it appeared that the Israeli government might be trying to seek out those west-bank Arabs who would be willing to participate in a scheme for establishing such a Palestine Arab entity, Arab nationalists in the occupied sectors and in the neighboring Arab countries issued warnings that any Arab who agreed to cooperate with Israel in such a scheme would be considered a traitor and would be dealt with accordingly.35

-In the meantime, Israel opposed any effort at mediation by either the UN or any government.
+When readily justify her refusal to return the west bank and Gaza Strip.
+When it appeared that the Israeli government might be trying to seek out those west-bank Arabs who would be willing to participate in a scheme for establishing such a Palestine Arab entity, Arab nationalists in the oc-cupied sectors and in the neighboring Arab countries issued warnings that any Arab who agreed to cooperate with Israel in such a scheme would be considered a traitor and would be dealt with accordingly.35 In the meantime, Israel opposed any effort at mediation by either the UN or any government.
 When Britain and other states recommended that the UN authorize its Secretary-General to dispatch a prominent figure to the Middle East to serve in several capacities, including that of a mediator, Israel urged the UN to confine itself to pressing both sides to enter into direct negotiations.
+She also bitterly assailed Yugoslavia's a mediator, Israel urged the UN to confine itself to pressing both sides to enter into direct negotiations.
 She also bitterly assailed Yugoslavia's President Josip Broz Tito when he actively sought to promote a peace plan which he had drawn up in August.
 This plan called, first, for a complete Israeli withdrawal from all occupied areas.
-Once this was accomplished, then Israeli ships would be allowed to use the Gulf of Aqaba; her cargoes and her ships sailing under flags of other countries would be permitted to use the Suez Canal; the Palestine Arab refugees would be fully indemnified; the Arab states would declare the end of the state of belligerence; and the big powers would be asked to guarantee Israel's borders.
-Israel accused Tito of being pro-Arab, angrily rejected his intervention, and firmly stated that his proposal was "wholly unacceptable from beginning to end."
-36
+Once this was ac-complished, then Israeli ships would be allowed to use the Gulf of Aqaba; her cargoes and her ships sailing under flags of other countries would be permitted to use the Suez Canal; the Palestine Arab refugees would be fully indemnified; the Arab states would declare the end of the state of belliverance; and the big neuron would be acled to expected. state of belligerence; and the big powers would be asked to guarantee Israel's borders.
+Israel accused Tito of being pro-Arab, angrily rejected his intervention, and firmly stated that his proposal was "wholly un-acceptable from beginning to end."
+36 After the June War, nearly all Arabs opposed recognizing and nego-

-After the June War, nearly all Arabs opposed recognizing and negotiating directly with Israel and insisted upon the return of all their lost territories.
+After the June War, hearly all Arabs opposed recognizing and nego-tiating directly with Israel and insisted upon the return of all their lost territories.
 However, the Arabs disagreed strongly on what policies to follow in order to deal with the consequences of their military defeat.
-Taking the initiative immediately after the June War, King Hussein

 Taking the initiative immediately after the June War, King Hussein pressed for an early summit meeting of the Arab leaders, urged upon the Arabs new more realistic attitudes, and asked permission from